Archive

 Posted on October 26, 2012 by Akashma Online News

-Martin Meredith works of South Africa Apartheid-era, as he put it in his book “In the Name of the Apartheid”, published on 1988.
-His bibliography is comprised of more than 250 references that he used to compiled his book.
-But he gives special mention in the Bibliography section to: Anglo-Boer war, Pekenham, On the Rise of Afrikaner Nationalism, Adam and Giliomee, de Klehompson, van Benson, Biko, Karis and Carter, Lodge, Mandela, Walshe; on Platzky and Walker, Surplus People Project; on economic change, Lipton.
-A number of personal accounts also stand out.
-They include Bernstein, Carson, Finnegan, First, Joseph, Lelyweld, Winnie Mandela, Modisane, Mphahlele, Woords.
+Martin Meredith works of South Africa’s Apartheid era, as he put it in his book “In the Name of the Apartheid,” published in 1988.
+His bibliography is comprised of more than 250 references that he used to compile his book.
+But he gives special mention in the Bibliography section to the Anglo-Boer war, Pakenham, On the Rise of Afrikaner Nationalism, Adam and Giliomee, de Klehompson, van Benson, Biko, Karis, and Carter, Lodge, Mandela, Walshe; on Platzky and Walker, Surplus People Project; on economic change, Lipton.
+Several personal accounts also stand out.
+They include Bernstein, Carson, Finnegan, First, Joseph, Lelyweld, Winnie Mandela, Modisane, Mphahlele, and Woords.

-I mention his special list because you might want to go in a historical quest and read for yourself the works of the people that were involved in the research and compilation of events of that era outside of the Official story.
+I mention his special list because you might want to go on a historical quest and read for yourself the works of the people who were involved in the research and compilation of events of that era outside of the Official Story.

-In 1948, Afrikaner Nationalists came to power bringing their own version of racial rule known as Apartheid and proceeded to construct the most elaborated racial edifice the world ever seen.
+In 1948, Afrikaner Nationalists came to power bringing their version of racial rule known as Apartheid, and proceeded to construct the most elaborated racial edifice the world had ever seen.

-In the name of apartheid millions of people were uprooted from their homes; millions more were denied basic rights.
-In their attempts to resist apartheid, blacks tried public protests, petitions, passive resistance, boycotts, sabotage, guerrilla warfare and urban insurrection.
-At every event they were meet with repression, oppression, incarnation, deportation and death.
+In the name of apartheid, millions of people were uprooted from their homes; millions more were denied basic rights.
+In their attempts to resist apartheid, blacks tried public protests, petitions, passive resistance, boycotts, sabotage, guerrilla warfare, and urban insurrection.
+At every event, they were met with repression, oppression, incarceration, deportation, and death.

 To get to the Sharpeville Massacre we need to understand what was the goal of the protests of March 21, 1960.

-The pass law of South Africa was an old tactic used by black slaves owners to control the movements of their slaves.
+The pass law of South Africa was an old tactic used by black slave owners to control the movements of their slaves.

-Sharpville, was a town built as a black suburb for the steel manufacturing center of Vereenignig, fifty miles south of Johannesburg.
+Sharperville was a town built as a black suburb for the steel manufacturing center of Vereeniging, fifty miles south of Johannesburg.
 In the times of apartheid, towns of this kind were built to house the workers of white businesses.
-Usually they will be only workers, no families.
-But eventually they outgrew the original plan and they become full towns, when getting too close to the white towns, they will be forcefully out rooted and relocated in far away lands.
+Usually, they will be only workers, no families.
+But eventually, they outgrew the original plan and they became full towns, when getting too close to the white towns, they were forcefully out-rooted and relocated to faraway lands.